Power Lords

 Power Lords – The Extra-Terrestrial Warriors is a science fiction-themed action figure line produced by Revell in 1983.
-Revell hired Wayne Barlowe (author/artist of Barlowe's Guide to Extraterrestrials) to design the toys.
+Revell hired Wayne Barlowe (author and artist of Barlowe's Guide to Extraterrestrials) to design the toys.

-Each figure has an action feature.
-Adam Power can change into Lord Power by pushing a button to turn his torso around to reveal the Lord Power side; Shaya is a two-sided figure who is changed by turning her cape around and removing her helmet; Arkus's wings flap.
+Each figure includes an action feature.
+Adam Power transforms into Lord Power by pressing a button that rotates his torso to reveal the Lord Power side; Shaya is a two-sided figure changed by turning her cape around and removing her helmet; Arkus's wings flap.

+History

-The figurines were unique in that they were not based on an existing comic book series.
+The figures were notable in that they were not based on a comic book series.
 DC Comics published a three-issue Power Lords comic book series beginning in December 1983.
-A video game, board game, jigsaw puzzle and coloring book based on the characters were also released that same year.
+A video game, board game, jigsaw puzzle, and coloring book based on the characters were released that year.

-In September 2021, The Nacelle Company, known for their documentary series The Toys That Made Us, acquired the Power Lords brand with their intention to make new toys, comic books and animated series in the foreseeable future.
+In September 2021, The Nacelle Company, known for its documentary series The Toys That Made Us, acquired the Power Lords brand with plans to produce new toys, comic books, and an animated series.

-In September 2022, Nacelle announced that the pre-orders for the new Power Lords figures would start on October 11.
-However, as of November 7, 2022, no updates were made on the delay of the pre-orders.
+In September 2022, Nacelle announced that pre-orders for the new Power Lords figures would begin on October 11.
+As of November 7, 2022, no updates had been provided.